Cooling Therapy for HIE

 • Ventilator: Supports infants who require respiratory assistance during cooling therapy.

-Patient Monitoring and Management in Cooling Therapy for HIE
+Patient Monitoring and Management

 • Continuous Temperature Monitoring: The infant’s temperature is closely monitored to maintain the target range.